ouseful-oer/openlearn-molworld/molworld_00_06.md

 <!--ENDSAQ-->
  ![inlinefigure](testimages/s205_2_i014i.jpg)

-So the molecules are of the general type, $\ce{RBr}$, where R is the framework to which the functional group is attached.
+So the molecules are of the general type, $\ce{RBr}$, where $\ce{R}$ is the framework to which the functional group is attached.
 When such bromo compounds are treated with a solution of lithium iodide in the solvent propanone (acetone, Structure __7.1__), they often undergo a reaction in which the bromo group is replaced by an iodo group:
 <!--Quote id=eqn007_001-->
 $\ce{RBr + I- = RI + Br-}$              (7.1)

 What happens in this reaction at the molecular level?
-As Figure 43 shows, the reactant R—Br contains a carbon-bromine bond, C—Br.
+As Figure 43 shows, the reactant $\ce{(R-Br}$ contains a carbon-bromine bond, $\ce{(C-Br}$.
 Bromine is more electronegative than carbon, so the carbon atom in this bond carries a partial positive charge, written δ+, and the bromine atom a partial negative charge, written δ− (Structure __7.2__).
 The negatively charged iodide ion will then tend to approach, and become attached to, the positive carbon.
 As a carbon-iodine bond is formed, the carbon-bromine bond breaks and a bromide ion is ejected.
 The reaction is therefore a good illustration of an important point made at the end of Section 5: electronegativity differences often contribute to the reactivity of functional groups.

  ![inlinefigure](testimages/s205_2_i014bi.jpg)

 What is interesting, however, is that in this case, the four bromo compounds respond at very different speeds; <a xmlns:str="http://exslt.org/strings" href="">Figure 43</a> contains their relative rates of reaction with iodide.
 They decrease from left to right.
-For example, CH<sub xmlns:str="http://exslt.org/strings">3</sub>Br reacts 221 000 times as quickly as (CH<sub xmlns:str="http://exslt.org/strings">3</sub>)<sub xmlns:str="http://exslt.org/strings">2</sub>CHBr, and the reaction of (CH<sub xmlns:str="http://exslt.org/strings">3</sub> )<sub xmlns:str="http://exslt.org/strings">3</sub>CBr is so slow that it appears not to take place at all.
+For example, $\ce{CH3Br}$ reacts 221 000 times as quickly as $\ce{(CH3)2CHBr}$, and the reaction of $\ce{(CH3)3CBr}$ is so slow that it appears not to take place at all.

 The space-filling molecules explain this.
 The reaction is one in which an iodide ion must approach and become attached to the carbon atom that is bound to the bromine atom.
 There is most room for such an approach on the side of the carbon atom that is opposite to the bulky bromine atom - in other words, according to the direction of view depicted in Figure 43.
 Now look at the space-filling models at the bottom of Figure 43.
 <!--SAQ id=saq035-->